DYCI2/Somax2/README.md

 This is the path recommended for most users, unless you explicitly want to modify the python code.
 * Go to [Releases](https://github.com/DYCI2/Somax2/releases) and download the latest version of Somax 2 (`Somax-v2_x_x.dmg`)
 * Copy the extracted `Somax2` folder  into the `Packages` folder in your Max folder (by default, this is `"~/Documents/Max 8/Packages"`)
-* Go to the Max Package Manager inside Max and install the «CNMAT Externals for Max» package
 * You're done!
-Now, have a look at the [Getting Started](#getting-started) section on where to go next!
+Now, have a look at the [Getting Started](#getting-started) section on where to go next

 ### Manual Installation:
 If you want to modify the python code, you will need a manual installation.
-This assumes you already have python 3.7+ installed.
+This assumes you already have python 3.9+ installed.

 #### Step 1: Install Somax
 * Clone the master branch of this repository or go to [Releases](https://github.com/DYCI2/Somax2/releases) and download the latest version of the Somax source code.
-* Add the `max/somax` folder to your Max path, either by symlinking it to `~/Documents/Max 8/Packages` or through Options -> File Preferences in Max.
-If the latter, make sure that the `subfolders` option is checked.
+* Add the `max/somax` folder to your Max path through Options -> File Preferences in Max.
+Make sure that the `subfolders` option is checked.

 #### Step 2: Install Python Requirements
 * From the root folder, install the requirements with `pip3 install -r python/somax/requirements.txt`

-#### Step 3: Install Max requirements
-* If not already installed, make sure to go to the package manager inside Max and install CNMAT Externals

 ## Getting Started
 The main Somax application is the patch `somax2.maxpat`.
 You can open this patch from inside Max or by opening it directly from Finder.